ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/sbp/index.rst

 We assume a maximum and minimum systolic blood pressure limit to account for high variation in randomly drawn numbers.
 These values are set to 50 as the minimum and 300 as the maximum.
 This effects only about 0.05% of simulants.
+Simulants that had values outside of the max and min are reassigned to the max or min value automatically.

 Data Description
 ++++++++++++++++